Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 \subsection{Optical filters}

-We here detail how a succession of challenges are overcome using three optical filters: An ultranarrow bandpass filter on the PIV camera, a bandpass filter on the projector and a long-pass filter on the profilometry camera (cameras are indicated in Fig.~\ref{fig:experimentalSetup}).

 The spectral properties of fluorescein dye present challenges for both PIV and profilometry.
-Fig.~\ref{fig:pivNoiseA} shows a PIV snapshot acquired without additional filtering.
-Because fluorescein has small but non-zero absorption at $532$\,nm as Fig.~\ref{fig:fluoresceinSpectra} shows, excitation of the dye by the intense laser light appears as background noise, reducing the signal-to-noise ratio (SNR) unless mitigated.
+Figure~\ref{fig:filterEffects}a shows a PIV snapshot acquired without additional filtering.
+Because fluorescein has small but non-zero absorption at $532$\,nm as Fig.~\ref{fig:fluoresceinSpectra} shows, excitation of the dye by the intense laser light appears as background noise, reducing the signal-to-noise ratio (SNR).
 Both the laser light and the fluorescence are green, hence standard PIV bandpass filters are ineffective.
-However, we can exploit the difference in spectral width between the two sources: the laser light is narrowband ($532 \pm 0.25$\,nm), whereas the dye emission has a comparatively broad spectrum spanning the whole green range and beyond (see Fig.\ \ref{fig:fluoresceinSpectra}), only a tiny fraction of which lies within the laser's frequency band.
+However, we can exploit the difference in spectral width between the two sources: the laser light is narrowband ($532 \pm 0.25$\,nm), whereas the dye emission has a comparatively broad spectrum spanning the whole green range and beyond (see Fig.\ \ref{fig:fluoresceinSpectra}), only a tiny fraction of which lies within the laser's spectral band.
 We therefore employ a $4$\,nm-wide bandpass filter (RET532/4x, Chroma Technology) centred at $532$\,nm for PIV.
-As shown in Fig.~\ref{fig:pivNoiseB}, this filter eliminates nearly all of the background noise.
+As shown in Fig.~\ref{fig:filterEffects}b, this filter eliminates nearly all of the background noise.

 The narrowband filter also prevents contamination of the PIV images by the profilometry fringe pattern, which would otherwise necessitate strobing the projector in sync with PIV acquisition or using a mechanical shutter.
-While the high-intensity Nd:YAG laser pulse (nanosecond duration) dominates the projector light during the short exposure of the first frame (typically microseconds), the second frame of double-frame PIV presents a specific challenge.
-The exposure of the second frame is dictated by the sensor readout time, approximately $100$\,ms for our cameras.
+During the short exposure time of the first frame in double-frame imaging (typically microseconds), the contribution of the projector is negligible compared to the high-intensity Nd:YAG laser pulse (nanosecond duration).
+However, the second frame presents a specific challenge.
+The exposure time of the second frame is dictated by the sensor readout time, approximately $100$\,ms for our cameras.
 Over this longer duration, the integrated intensity of the continuous projector light becomes significant, making the fringe pattern visible.
 By blocking most of the fluorescence, the narrowband filter makes the pattern invisible to the PIV camera, allowing for continuous projection and simplifying the experimental setup.